AI and Me

 I say all this because in November of 2022, while visiting a friend who is in tech, we watched Sam Altman introduce something I thought was not going to happen in my lifetime.
 Something that would change my life, something that in all probability changed yours too.
 All of those features I talked about, how I process?
 Well, the field became more equal to me.
 And this is the point of this page, I want you to know what that meant and how I take advantage of a tool that now allows me to output work nearly as fast as my mind processes.

-What follows shifts from my own voice to external machine reflection.
-The sections below are responses generated by the AI systems I use most often in development—primarily ChatGPT, Claude, and Grok—based on long-term interaction, retained context, built-in instructions, and repeated correction across many sessions.
+What follows includes short, attributed excerpts written by the AI systems I use most often in development — ChatGPT, Claude, and Grok — based on long-term interaction, retained context, and repeated correction across many sessions.
 I include them not as authority and not as proof that they are always right, but as a transparent record of how these systems describe my working relationship with them.
-Each of these models serves a different role in my research and development process.
-Other systems, such as Gemini, DeepSeek, and Meta models, I use more for basic or transactional tasks.
-I am showing these reflections because they reveal something important: AI is not one thing in my work.
-Different systems become different instruments, and that difference matters.
+Each serves a different role in my research process; other systems, such as Gemini, DeepSeek, and Meta models, I use more for basic or transactional tasks.
+AI is not one thing in my work — different systems become different instruments, and that difference matters.

 AI and me